serbrious/neuro-game-sdk/Unity/USAGE.md

 # Neuro Unity SDK Usage

+There is an example of a Tic Tac Toe game implemented with the Neuro API, which you can find [here](./Assets/Examples/).

 ## Sending Contexts

 For sending context messages, you can use the `static void Context.Send(string message, bool silent)` method.